jrcajide/easyRFM/README.md

 ## 6  3    8220 2014-12-18
 ```

-The "id" means user ID, the "payment" means a payment for purchase and the "date" means a purchase date.
+The "id" means customer ID, the "payment" means a payment for purchase and the "date" means a purchase date.

 Then you can execute RFM analysis by a simple command: